They say…

 Chiswick’s other brewery, the Lamb, once a Fuller’s store.

-Fuller’s brewhouse was renewed in the mid-1990s with a modern twin mash tun system which brews in 520 hl batches, and nearly all fermentation is now in cylindro-conical closed fermenters.
+Fuller’s brewhouse was renewed in the mid-1990s with a modern twin tun system which brews in 520 hl batches, and nearly all fermentation is now in cylindro-conical closed fermenters.
 In July 2018 a new 16 hl pilot brewery was installed as part of a major refurbishment of the visitor centre.
-Drink-in facilities here were added in 2021 to partially make up for the sad loss of the Mawson Arms, the historic brewery tap round the corner, which closed for good during the 2020 lockdown.
+Drink-in facilities here were added in 2021, replacing longstanding brewery tap the Mawson Arms around the corner.
 World-renowned brewing director John Keeling retired in October 2018 though still acts as a brewery ambassador.

 Under the new arrangement, the Griffin still supplies beers to Fuller’s pubs, while Asahi is free to use Fuller’s trademarks to market the beer elsewhere.
 The Japanese company has said it respects the brands and their heritage and is particularly keen to increase international sales.
 But the deal has inevitably raised worries about the future of the site, which given its location could be extremely valuable if redeveloped.